opensky/SitemapBundle/README.md

-# Adding bundle to Kernel
+# OpenSky SitemapBundle

 This bundle will help with sitemap generation in your Symfony2 based projects.

+## Adding the bundle to your kernel

-To enable the sitemap bundle, add it to you kernel registerBundles() method:
+To enable the sitemap bundle, add it to your kernel registerBundles() method:

     use Symfony\Foundation\Kernel;

     class MyKernel extends Kernel {
-        ...
+        // ...
         public function registerBundles() {
             return array(
-                ...
+                // ...
                 new OpenSky\Bundle\SitemapBundle\SitemapBundle(),
-                ...
+                // ...
             );
         }
     }

-# Enabling the services
+## Enabling the services

-The second step is to enable its DependencyInjection extension in your config.yml:
+The second step is to enable its DependencyInjection extension in your `config.yml`:

     opensky_sitemap:
       default_lastmod:    2010-06-01
       default_changefreq: monthly
       default_priority:   0.5
-      driver:             odm.mongodb

-In the example above, we enabled the sitemap with `odm.mongodb` driver, which means that you have to add `DoctrineMongoDBBundle` to your Kernel and register its configuration like so:
+You will need a Doctrine ODM MongoDB connection for your sitemap.
+This means that you have to add `DoctrineMongoDBBundle` to your Kernel and register its configuration like so:

     doctrine_odm.mongodb:
       auto_generate_proxy_classes: true